Ultrasound scan for ovarian cancer

 Risk of malignancy index (RMI)

-Doctors can use a tool called the risk of malignancy index (RMI) to decide if an abnormality is more likely to be cancer or not.
-This index combines the results of the ultrasound, CA125 blood levels and menopausal status (whether or not you are past the menopause).
+Doctors can use a tool called the risk of malignancy index (RMI) to decide if an abnormality seen on an ultrasound scan is likely to be cancer or not.

 This gives doctors a final score.
 Women with a high score are referred to a specialist multidisciplinary team (MDT).
 They decide on which further tests and surgery may be necessary.